Skip to main content

 'AA' + 'BB'"AABB"String

-• create boolean expression (for example in filters) based on logical or relational (equal, greater than, etc) operators
+• create boolean expressions based on logical or relational (equal, greater than, etc) operators, to control behaviour of the node at runtime

-• access, query and manipulate fields of the data record
+• access, query and manipulate fields of a data record

 • format data records written to sinks

-• provide helper functions like date and time, access to system variables
+• provide helper functions like getting current date and time

 • and many more.

-The SpEL Cheat Sheet page provides an exhaustive list of examples of how to write expressions with SpEL.
+The SpEL Cheat Sheet page provides an exhaustive list of examples on how to write expressions with SpEL.

 Data Types

-Every SpEL expression returns a value of one of the predefined SpEL data types, like integer, double or boolean, map, etc. Data types in Nussknacker can be a confusing aspect at the beginning, as depending on the context in which data are processed or displayed, different data type schemes are in use - please refer to the SpEL Cheat Sheet page for more information.
+Every SpEL expression returns a value of one of the predefined SpEL data types, like integer, double, boolean, record, etc. Data types in Nussknacker can be a confusing aspect at the beginning, as depending on the context in which data is processed or displayed, different data type schemes will be used - please refer to the SpEL Cheat Sheet page for more information.

 In some contexts data type conversions may be necessary - conversion functions are described here.